jzuern/colab-classifier/README.md

-### Training of a Resnet50 classifier on CIFAR-10
+# Training of a Resnet classifier on the CIFAR-10 dataset

-# TODO
-- Implement confusion matrix
-- clean up code
-- add tests
-- add Summaries